undus5/undus/content/posts/archlinux-post-install-sway.md

 ```

 Use `"~/.config/sway/inhibit-idle.sh status"` to get caffeine status,
-add it to sway-bar script as an indicator.
+add it to swaybar script as an indicator.

 ## Appearance